HarinderToor/Cryptography/README.md

 Simple SHA-1 Brute force and Rainbow table implementation in Java.

-Used for an 3rd year assignment.
+Used for a 3rd year assignment in a University Cryptography module.